Surax23/repo/readme.rst

 2. Install Ion Auth
 3. Extract all this files to CI folder
 4. Import database.sql into your database
-5. Edit 'application/config/database.php' with your's.
+5. Edit 'application/config/database.php' with your data.
 6. ...
 7. PROFIT!